 Débora Souza Silva is a journalist whose work is founded upon examining systemic racism and inequality, while also highlighting the resilience of impacted communities.
 She started her career as an on-air television reporter and producer in her home country of Brazil, covering stories about race and social inequality.

+In 2014, Silva graduated with a Masters Degree in Journalism from UC Berkeley; she has since collaborated with several news outlets including PBS, KQED, AJ+, Fusion and BBC.
 In 2015, Silva served as an Associate Producer for the Emmy nominated PBS documentary “Rape on the Night Shift” – an investigation into the sexual abuse of immigrant women in the janitorial industry.

 In 2016, Silva was awarded a fellowship with the Center for Investigative Reporting, where she produced a series of short films focused on immigration and social justice.
 She is a recipient of the 2018 Gracie Award for the four-part documentary series "The Aftermath."
 She is also a recipient of the 2018 Garrett Scott Documentary Development Grant, the Glassbreaker Films grant, the Investigative Reporting Program 2018 fellowship, a 2019 Tribeca Film Institute All Access grant, is a member of the 2018/2019 Firelight Media Lab, and a 2019 resident at SFFILM.

 She is currently producing and directing her debut feature-length film “Black Mothers,” which follows the journeys of two women whose children’s lives have been impacted by police violence.

 2018 Fellow with The Investigative Reporting Program.